Websites, books, supplies, equipment, tutorials, dyes, and more to get you started in natural dyeing.

 Wear this whenever you are working with dye powders, mordants, or working with a mordant bath.

-- Alum (potassium aluminum sulphate)
+Alum (potassium aluminum sulfate)

 This is a metal salt that is used on fibers to assist in binding the natural dye to the surface of the fiber.
 It is a mordant.